Oprah's Favorite Things 2021: Must-have gifts on Amazon | CNN Underscored

 Hydrow Connected Rowing Machine ($1,795; amazon.com)

-If your SO wants an at-home workout but Pelaton isn’t quite their thing, this at-home rowing machine offers an alternative workout with immersive training that’ll break a sweat for sure—and they can always take their cardio up another level with more than 3,000 pre-recorded workouts.
+If your S.O. wants an at-home workout but Peloton isn’t quite their thing, this at-home rowing machine offers an alternative workout with immersive training that’ll break a sweat for sure — and they can always take their cardio up another level with more than 3,000 prerecorded workouts.

 Courant Catch: 3 ($100; amazon.com)

-Courant’s charging stations make keeping your phone charged as easy as just putting it down—no more hunting for cables all the time.
+Courant’s charging stations make keeping your phone charged as easy as just putting it down — no more hunting for cables all the time.
 The linen one in charcoal is both elegant and has a little inset for things like everyday jewelry (if you’re a phone-on-the-nightstand kind of person) or keys (if you’re a phone-by-the-door kind of person).

 Oprah’s The Life You Want Planner ($24.95; amazon.com)